chriseckhardt/puppetconf_2013/README.md

 ### The tech wizardry behind OpenShift
 Puppet, MCollective

-When he started building OpenShift, his bg was IT RedHat has been using Puppet since the beginning.
+When he started building OpenShift, his background was IT

+Red Hat has been using Puppet since the beginning.

 #### What is OpenShift?
 Platform as a Service